Asalle/BugDepth/README.md

 ## Remarks

-I did use QImage, but it's basically a wrapper around uchar\* to data, width, height and format of  image, so it will be easy to add my custom Img class to do it, I just don't have much time left to do this.
+I did use QImage, but it's basically a wrapper around uchar* to data, width, height and format of  image, so it will be easy to add my custom Img class to do it, I just don't have much time left to do this.

-Also, I figured out how to turn 32bpp RGBA to 8bpp grayscale -- the easiest way is to get the (r + g + b + a)/4, I've started to do this on branch develop.
+Also, I figured out how to turn 32bpp RGBA to 8bpp grayscale -- the easiest way is to get the (r + g + b)/3, I've started to do this on branch develop.

 Thank you for the challenge, I really had a lot of fun.